-The term “al dente” in Italian literally means “to the tooth,” and can be best translated as “chewy.”
-It is a pasta that is boiled just to the point of being cooked through, and remains firm.
+The term “al dente” in Italian literally means “to the tooth” and can be best translated as “chewy” or pasta that is boiled just to the point of being cooked through, yet remains firm.
 Americans prefer their pasta to be cooked longer.
 This is unfortunate, because the length of time pasta is cooked can have quite substantially different effects on blood glucose and the softer the pasta, the higher the glycemic index.
 (The Glycemic Index (GI) is a numerical scale used to indicate how fast and how high a particular food can raise our blood glucose (blood sugar) level.)

 For 1 pound of pasta, use a pot that’s at least 8 quarts.
 When the water has boiled, salt it generously—about 2 tablespoons.

 - Add the pasta; stir it right away so it doesn’t stick.
 Push longer pasta down into the water with tongs or a spaghetti fork to make sure it’s totally submerged.
 Stir occasionally to keep the pasta from sticking to the bottom of the pan.

 - When the pasta begins to soften, try tasting it.
 If you bite into a piece and see a thin, starchy line inside, keep boiling.